What is Coupon Slider?

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window, look for "Coupon Slider", select this entry and click " Uninstall" or "Remove"

 After uninstalling Coupon Slider, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Video showing how to remove potentially unwanted browser add-ons:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Innovative Apps related entries ("Coupon Slider") and disable them.

-If you continue to have problems with removal of the coupon slider adware, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the coupon slider virus, reset your Internet Explorer settings to default.

 Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate: "Coupon Slider", select it and click on the trash can icon.

 If the Coupon Slider extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed of disabled"), please follow this removal guide - how to remove a managed Google Chrome extension?